Daewon Media: History

 The company changed its name to Daiwon C&A Holdings in 2000.
 In 2001, Daewon registered on the KOSDAQ stock market, and later that year, the Daewon Digital Broadcasting and Anione TV, an animation television channel, were launched, with funding from several Japanese investors.
-In 2003, Daewon licensed the rights for television and comic distribution of One Piece and Yu-Gi-Oh! from TV Tokyo and Toei Animation, respectively.
-Also that year, Daewon joined South Korean animation studio Character Plan and Japan's Oriental Light and Magic in production of a theatrical animated adaptation of the Korean comic, Blade of the Phantom Master.
+In 2003, Daewon licensed the rights for television and comic distribution of One Piece and Yu-Gi-Oh! from TV Tokyo and Toei Animation respectively.
+Also that year, Daewon joined South Korean animation studio Character Plan and Japan's OLM in production of a theatrical animated adaptation of the Korean comic Blade of the Phantom Master.
 The film, released in 2004, became the first animated film jointly produced by the two countries, and has since been translated and distributed in several countries, including the United States.
 Later in 2003, Daewon signed an agreement with Nintendo to distribute localized versions of its gaming system hardware and software, leading to the founding of Game Champ as a subsidiary company.

 In 2004, Daewon signed an export agreement with Bandai of Japan for its Yu-Gi-Oh!
-Trading Card Game, and with Manga Entertainment of the United States for its domestic production, Eon Kid.
+Trading Card Game and with Manga Entertainment of the United States for its domestic production Eon Kid.
 The next year, the company signed a memorandum of understanding with Konami of Japan for the Yu-Gi-Oh! online game.
-Daewon and CJ Media formed a joint venture, Champ Vision, Inc. to launched another cable channel, Champ, on May 2, 2005 while signing an agreement to host a Jetix block on the channel.
+Daewon and CJ Media formed a joint venture, Champ Vision, Inc. to launched another cable channel, Champ, on May 2, 2005, while signing an agreement to host a Jetix block on the channel.
 In 2006, Daewon won the top prize at the Ministry of Information and Communication's Digital Content Awards for its TV animation, Donggle Donggle Jjak Jjak.

 Daewon Media

-The company's name was changed in 2007 to its current one, Daewon Media, and Kids' WB broadcast two of Daewon's domestic productions, Eon Kid and Magi-Nation on American television.
-In 2008, Daewon announced it has secured the worldwide rights to create and distribute an animated TV series of the Japanese comic, Gon.
-In 2009, Daewon announced the launch of its new preschool animation Noonbory and the Super 7 through EBS channel in Korea, and CBS Kids block in the US.
+The company's name was changed in 2007 to Daewon Media, and Kids' WB broadcast two of Daewon's domestic productions, Eon Kid and Magi-Nation on American television.
+In 2008, Daewon announced it has secured the worldwide rights to create and distribute an animated TV series of the Japanese comic Gon.
+In 2009, Daewon announced the launch of its new preschool animation Noonbory and the Super 7 through EBS channel in Korea and CBS Kids block in the US.

 Products and services

 Publishing

 Daewon C.I.
 (Daewon Culture & Industry), founded in 1991, publishes domestic and imported comics.
 It also releases the Korean version of Newtype magazine, under which it distributes localized Japanese animation DVDs and light novels.
-Haksan Culture Company, founded in 1995, also produces domestic and imported comics and light novels, as well as TV animation and children's books.
+Haksan Publishing, founded in 1995, also produces domestic and imported comics and light novels, as well as TV animation and children's books.